darkf/bmk/README.md

 * make nice library-finding API
 * add support for more compilers
 * get something building
+* better readme and example code

 help is welcome ;)

 howto
 =================
-.bmk files have a simple, elegant synatx, designed to be easy-to-use.
+.bmk files have a simple, elegant synatx, designed to be easy to use.

 **Example**
 <pre>